Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 then this is considered a king's pawn opening, and it's called the Mengarini opening.

+Your opponent might seek to capture your e4 pawn with moves along these lines:

+2. ...
+Qh4
+3. Nf3 Qxe4+

 #### Sicilian defense, Mengarini variation

 1. a3 c5